- Future Students

 Physician Assistant Clinical Rotations

-Clinical experience is an essential component of the curriculum and students begin clinical rotations after completion of four semesters of didactic education.
+Clinical experience is an essential component of the Physician Assistant Program.
+Students begin this hands on aspect of the curriculum after completion of four semesters of didactic education.
 By means of clinical rotations in the major disciplines of medicine and surgery, students learn to integrate their fund of knowledge, and what they have learned about clinical medicine, with the actual care of the patient.
-The department is clinically affiliated with numerous hospitals, clinics and private practices.
+The Department is clinically affiliated with numerous hospitals, clinics and private practices.
 During the clinical year, students undertake seven six-week and two three-week supervised clinical rotations in each of the following disciplines:

 Family Medicine: This clinical practicum provides the student with an opportunity to gain experience in a primary care setting with patients of all ages.
 This experience exposes the student to a wide range of common ambulatory care problems.

 General Surgery: This clinical experience provides exposure to concepts and principles that characterize the practice of general surgery.
 Students participate in the pre-operative, operative and post-operative care of patients admitted to a variety of surgical services in both inpatient and outpatient settings.

 Pediatrics: Practical clinical experience in the recognition and management of common pediatric problems is provided, including assessment of the newborn, well baby care, preventive pediatrics and parent counseling.

 Psychiatry and Behavioral Medicine: This three-week clinical rotation provides experience working with patients in a psychiatric or behavioral medicine setting.
 Emphasis is placed on the clinical presentation, diagnostic work-up, treatment and management of these patients in both inpatient and outpatient settings.